link89/selenium-federation/README.md

 # Selenium Federation

 ## Introduction
-`selenium-federation` is a cross-platform Selenium based testing solution that support browsers, electron apps and native apps automation for Desktop environment.
+`selenium-federation` is a cross-platform Selenium compatible testing solution that support browsers, electron apps and native apps automation for Desktop environment.

+### Key Fetures
+* Easy to setup.
+* Compatible with Selenium Webdriver protocol.
+* Support CDP proxy (compatible with `selenium-grid v4`'s).
+* Compatible with popular test tools/frameworks like `webdriver.io`, `testcafe`, `puppeteer`, `playwright` etc.
+* Support `ansible` style auto provisioning tasks.
+* Support native apps automation via `auto-cmd`.

 ### Applicable scene
 * You are in a development team that need to maintain a medium scale (less than 50 devices) test infrustructure by yourself.